CodeNight-Ethiopia/Code-Night-Resources/README.md

 # Code-Night-Resources
-This is an all-in-all repository which you can use as a template/kick-starter for your projects during CodeNight.
+This is an all-in-all repository that you can use as a template/kick-starter for your projects during CodeNight.

 Not only we will be sharing resources, but also templates and other related kits.